iovation/deviceprint-SDK-iOS/README.md

     *   Add the key `AppIdentifierPrefix` with the string value `$(AppIdentifierPrefix)` to your app's `Info.plist`.

-9.  <a name="entitle-wireless"></a>For Xcode 10 (and above), allow FraudForce to collect wireless network information:
+9.  <a name="entitle-wireless"></a>For Xcode 10 (and above), allow Device Risk to collect wireless network information:
     *   Configure your app to include the "Access WiFi Information" capability.
     *   Turning the capability on for your application target in Xcode 10 (and above) will update the app's entitlements file and provisioning profile.
         *   This entitlement is not required for (and breaks automatic code signing of) apps built by earlier versions of Xcode.